Kiwiabacaxi/xlsx-splitter/README.md

 [![GoTemplate](https://img.shields.io/badge/go/template-black?logo=go)](https://github.com/SchwarzIT/go-template)

 Projeto simples em go, para ler um .xlsx e separar por colunas adicionando tudo entre "".
+This is a simple Go project that reads a .xlsx file, separates it by columns, and encloses everything in double quotes.

 The project uses `make` to make your life easier.
 If you're not familiar with Makefiles you can take a look at [this quickstart guide](https://makefiletutorial.com).